Monday, 6 June 2011

 Put your oven on to preheat to 450F/230C.

 If you are using a pizza pan, rather than a pizza stone, very lightly grease it with olive oil.
+Knock the air out of the rested dough and roll out with a rolling pin to a circle the approximate size of your pan.
 When you have rolled the dough to the approximate size of your pan, place it inside and use your fingers to gently stretch it to the dimensions of the pan, careful not to tear it.

 You could at this stage simply spread the hoisin sauce over the pizza dough and place the duck on top.
 I prefer, however, to firstly stir the duck pieces in to the hoisin sauce and then carefully spread the mixture on the dough, leaving a crust border of about 1/2" all the way around.
 I think this helps to protect the duck and keep it moist during cooking, as it has after all already been cooked.